Skip to content

 --version show program's version number and exit

--d DICT, --dict DICT Use a different bilingual seed dictionary.
-Must have
+-d, --dict DICT Use a different bilingual seed dictionary.
+Must have two

 --parallel_language second, separated by `/'.
 By